 6. The Executive Order Will Impact Private Transactions, Too

 Although the scope of the executive order is mostly limited to the federal government and vendors that do business with the federal government, its provisions are also relevant to organizations that sell exclusively into the private sector.
 This is the case for several reasons.

 First and foremost, cybersecurity is obviously a top priority for private organizations — the financial and reputational costs of a breach are massive.
 As a result, we’d expect to see private organizations adopt some of these elevated standards when they make purchasing decisions.
 For example, a buyer may insist that a manufacturer provide it with a software bill of materials before finalizing a deal.

 Additionally, the new Cyber Safety Review Board (outlined in the fifth section of the executive order), will have some degree of oversight over the private sector.
 Although we’ll learn more specifics in the coming months, it appears the Review Board will function in a similar fashion to how the National Transportation Safety Board (NTSB) operates within the aviation industry, with the authority to investigate and report on cyber incidents.

 Cybersecurity Executive Order: The Bottom Line

 In light of today’s increasingly complex cyber threat landscape, this new executive order represents an important step in the federal government’s work to modernize its cybersecurity infrastructure.
-When it comes to software supply chain security, it’s clear that the ability to accurately and comprehensively understand the different software components in a given application will be a table stakes capability to enable compliance with several key provisions.
+When it comes to preventing software supply chain attacks, it’s clear that the ability to accurately and comprehensively understand the different software components in a given application will be a table stakes capability to enable compliance with several key provisions.

 For information on how FOSSA can help your organization get a head start on compliance, check out our page How to Comply with the Biden Administration's Cybersecurity Executive Order.